zaiah/db-minishell/README.md

 # To do / Good Ideas
 Move this to a transaction based system for speed.
 Only one invocation needed and close the program when totally done.

+What if I want to do mass updates?
+Besides looped invocation (slow as hell) how can I generate a GIANT statement.

+--set / --use
+	Set by sending variables to temporary file and loading. or using eval to load to memory, this way may mean I'll have to be careful about globals again... temporary file (or eval with some crazy no way in hell this would ever exist varname) can do some stuff...